How do I get an SCR rifle?

 What torque do I put my barrel on at?

-We recommend 125ft/lbs for centerfire barrels.
+We recommend 150ft/lbs for centerfire barrels.

 I plan on running a suppressor, what do I need to know?

-the rigidity or tensile strength of a compatibly equal weight carbon barrel.
+If you plan on running suppressed for a light weight hunting rifle, we recommend getting a carton fiber barrel.
+Lighter weight contour steel barrels don’t typically have the rigidity or tensile strength of a comparably equal weight carbon barrel.
 The result is there is a high likelihood that the suppressor on the light steel barrel may suffer point of impact shift or bad groups when the barrel gets hot.
 However two ways to get more rigidity out of a steel barrel is to shorten it or get a heavier contour.
 Call to chat with us about intended barrel length and contour if your thinking about doing a suppressor on a lighter barrel.

-Suppressors on fat contour barrels isomer in prs for example, cause no issue as they are more rigid.
+Suppressors on fat contour barrels in prs for example, cause no issue as they are more rigid.

 Can you mount my supplied optic?